We’ve been, we know - just call!

 Day 9 - Udaipur

 Today spend the day on a sightseeing tour of Udaipur, starting with the City Palace.
 The entrance to the City Palace complex is through the 'Hathi Pol' (elephant gate) along the main street of the old city, past the Jagdish Temple.
 The paintings, mosaics, intricately carved 'Chhatries' and the architecturally brilliant façade all contribute to making a visit to the City Palace a truly memorable experience.
 We will also visit the lovely Sahelion-ki-Bari, the garden of the maids of honour that was constructed for forty-eight young ladies in waiting who were sent to the royal house as a part of a lavish dowry.
-Later we'll go on a motor launch cruise on the placid waters of Lake Pichola (subject to water levels).
+Later we'll go on a boat ride on the placid waters of Lake Pichola (subject to water levels).
 From the beautifully decorated boat you will be able to view the city of Udaipur as it rises majestically above the lake.
-Also visit the Jag Mandir Palace - another lovely island palace in the middle of the lake.
-If the weather gods permit, we will watch a spectacular sunset over the lake, which will be a fitting finale for the day.
-Rest and relax at the hotel.
+Transfer back to your hotel.
 Overnight at your hotel in Udaipur (vehicle for sightseeing).

 Transfer to the airport to board your onward flight to Cochin (Kochi), via Mumbai.
 You’ll be welcomed on arrival at Cochin airport and transferred to your hotel.
 Kochi, as it is called now, offers you the best of history and culture anywhere in the state.
 A port town since early centuries Cochin attracted traders and invaders from the world over.
 One can see snippets of the different eras and influences in the many attractions in Cochin.
 The place is broadly divided into two areas – Ernakulam, which is a bustling cosmopolitan metropolis, and Fort Cochin, which is the cultural hub where many of the hotels are located.
 Step out of your hotel and you are within walking distance of other attractions like the Chinese fishing nets, said to have been left behind by Chinese traders in the 15th century.
 In the evening you can go for a relaxing sunset cruise.
 Overnight at your hotel (vehicle at disposal).

-Today you can go for a sightseeing tour to explore the many fascinating highlights of Cochin which include - The Jewish Synagogue in what is locally called the Jew Town, St. Francis Church which is the oldest European Church in India, the Santa Cruz Basilica built in 1557 by the Portuguese, the Dutch Palace, the Spice market and the 15th century Chinese fishing nets believed to have been brought by Chinese traders.
+Today you can go for a sightseeing tour to explore the many fascinating highlights of Cochin which include the Dutch Palace, the Spice market and the 15th century Chinese fishing nets believed to have been brought by Chinese traders.

-In the evening, visit an auditorium to watch the famous dance drama of Kerala, the Kathakali.
+In the evening, visit the GRENIX Theatre to watch the famous dance drama of Kerala, the Kathakali.
 This dance is characterised by some great story telling, amazing costumes and extensive make-up.
 Overnight at your hotel (vehicle at disposal).

 Drive to Alleppey to embark on your private houseboat and cruise on the Backwaters, a splendid area full of canals, lakes and coves.
 Your houseboats or ‘Kettuvalloms’ are luxurious boats with well-appointed bedrooms and ensuite bathrooms.
 Apart from the mesmerizing surroundings, it’s the life along the coast that adds a touch of exotica to this experience.

 The locals’ travel in canoes and you will find vegetable sellers, fishermen and other traders bringing household goods, door to door in small wooden boats.
-As you cruise along the backwaters you can ask your captain to stop at villages, paddy fields and other places, enroute.
 Overnight on board (Full Board) (vehicle for Transfer).

 Drive to Kovalam, one of the most popular beach destinations in Kerala and check in to your hotel.
 Kovalam consists of three adjacent crescent beaches separated by rocky headlands, of which the southernmost Lighthouse beach is the most famous.
 The Azure waters and favourable climate make Kovalam a favourite year-round destination for beach lovers.
 Overnight at your hotel (vehicle for transfers).